afferenslucem/ursus-utilus-collections/docs/querring-methods.md

 ## takeLast

-Method signature: `takeLast(shouldTake: number) : ICollection<T>`.
+Method signature: `takeLast(shouldTake: number) : Isequence<T>`.

-Returns a new collection that contains the last `shouldTake` elements from source.
+Returns a new sequence that contains the last `shouldTake` elements from source.

 ```typescript
 const taked = _([1, 2, 3, 4, 5]).takeLast(3).toArray();